EchoFromZero/Final_Project_Bookstore_Updated/README.md

 # Install
 1. Clone or download this repositories.

-2. You will need to have commandline and Python 3 to run the program.
+2. You will need to have Git Bash and Python 3 to run the program.

 3. In commandline, change your directory to the folder and run the program by typing in "python inventorymanager.py"